How Trade Tracer works.

 How to read it

 Above the Tracer Line: the regime is constructive.
 Trends tend to hold.
-Dips get bought because dealers are hedging by buying the underlying — that's mechanical demand.
+Dips get bought because market makers are hedging by buying the underlying — that's mechanical demand.
 This is the regime our framework is built for.
 Take qualifying setups with full conviction.

 Below the Tracer Line: the regime has flipped.
-Now dealer hedging amplifies down moves.
+Now market maker hedging amplifies down moves.
 Snapback rallies fail.
 Even high-quality setups get whipsawed.
 Don't take new positions until the regime reclaims.
 Manage existing positions tightly.

 What it's not